homermultitext/documentation/docs/editors/non-textual-features/index.md

 ## Overview

-- We'll use the `collections-data` directory in your editing repository.
+- We record non-textual features in delimited-text tables
-- We'll record non-textual features in delimited-text tables
+- We keep these tables in the `collections-data` directory of your editing repository

 ### Scholion markers